microsoft/BotFramework-WebChat/README.md

 ### Strings

-You can alter or add localized strings.
-In `/src/Strings.ts`:
+You can alter or add localized strings in `/src/Strings.ts`:

 * Add one or more locales (with associated localized strings) to `localizedStrings`
 * Add logic to map the requested locale to the supported locale in `strings`